ambanum/media-scale/README.md

 ## Development

-[Node](https://nodejs.org/en/) is required as this API is built on top of it.
+This API is built with [Node](https://nodejs.org/en/).
+You will need to [install it](https://nodejs.org/en/download/) to run this API.

 ### Installation